AaronDot/codes-set/README.md

 	The source code of UNIX Network Programming(The 3rd version)

 	This book is for people who want to write programs that communicate with each other using an application program interface (API) known as sockets.
 Some readers may be very familiar with sockets already, as that model has become synonymous with network programming.
 Others may need an introduction to sockets from the ground up.
 The goal of this book is to offer guidance on network programming for beginners as well as professionals, for those developing new network-aware applications as well as those maintaining existing code, and for people who simply want to understand how the networking components of their system function.

 	All the examples in this text are actual, runnable code tested on Unix systems.
 However, many non-Unix systems support the sockets API and the examples are largely operating system-independent, as are the general concepts we present.
 Virtually every operating system (OS) provides numerous network-aware applications such as Web browsers, email clients, and file-sharing servers.
 We discuss the usual partitioning of these applications into client and server and write our own small examples of these many times throughout the text.

+book-apue:

+	The source code of Advanced Programming in the UNIX Environment(The 3rd version)

+	The third edition of Advanced Programming in the UNIX® Environment has been updated to reflect contemporary operating systems and recent changes in standards.
+Obsolete material has been removed, except where that material provides a useful historical perspective.
+The four platforms used to test the examples in the book include FreeBSD 8.0, Linux 3.2.0, Mac OS X 10.6.8 and Solaris 10.
+These platforms are a moving target, and most likely there are newer versions available now, so your mileage may vary.

+	Major changes include the addition of POSIX asynchronous I/O, POSIX semaphores, spin locks, and barriers.
+In total, more than 70 new interfaces are covered.
+In addition, most of the STREAMS-related material was removed, because STREAMS interfaces are now considered to be obsolescent by the Single UNIX Specification.
+If you need information about STREAMS programming, check out UNIX System V Network Programming.